What is Project-Based Learning?

 Sample Teacher Learning Targets

-- I can design a unit or curriculum that promotes deep learning and engagement and brings the Common Core Standards to life.
+- I can design a unit or curriculum that promotes deep learning and engagement and brings the state learning standards to life.

 - I can design a product rich in authenticity and complexity that will require students to read for and write with evidence.